-There is a huge push for paid leave and many companies, states, and even towns are taking matters into their own hands.
+There is a huge push for paid leave.
+Although our nation doesn't provide it many companies, states, and even towns are taking matters into their own hands.
 This is great but unless you work for one of these great companies or live in a state or town paving the way to support working mom you are responsible for deciding how much maternity leave you will take.

 Work with your HR department

-Crunch your budget to see how much leave you can afford to take unpiad.
+Crunch the numbers to see how much unpaid leave you could afford.
 Make sure to understand how the length of your leave might affect your employer-provided health insurance, if relevant.

-Discuss leave plans with your spouse or family to see if another adult could take leave after your leave ends to save money on child care and extend your baby's time being cared for by a family member.
+Discuss leave plans with your spouse or family.
+If another adult could take leave after your leave ends this would save money on child care expenses and extend your baby's time being cared for by a family member.

 You may want to overestimate how much leave you want, in case you end up needing more than you think.